 It also nudged European allies to embrace Washington's strategy of building a transregional coalition of democracies to confront China.
 In March 2022, the White House released its Indo-Pacific strategy, asserting, "Allies and partners outside of the region are increasingly committing new attention to the Indo-Pacific, particularly the EU and the North Atlantic Treaty Organization (NATO)" and vowing to "harness this opportunity to align our approaches" and "bring together our Indo-Pacific and European partners in novel ways" to secure a competitive advantage over China.
-11 The Biden administration's strategic approach builds on Anthony Blinken and Robert Kagan's 2019 proposal to forge a "democratic cooperative network," which links together the remarks/2022/03/26/remarks-by-president-biden-on-the-united-efforts-of-the-free-world-to-support-the-people-of-ukraine/.
+11 The Biden administration's strategic approach builds on Anthony Blinken and remarks/2022/03/26/remarks-by-president-biden-on-the-united-efforts-of-the-free-world-to-support-the-people-of-ukraine/.